-We considered the nature of the Company's industry and its control environment and reviewed the Company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
-We also enquired of management and internal audit about their own identification and assessment of the risks of irregularities.

-We obtained an understanding of the legal and regulatory frameworks that the Company operates in, and identified the key laws and regulations that:
+We considered the nature of the company's industry and its control environment and reviewed the company's documentation of their policies and procedures relating to fraud and compliance with laws and regulations.
+We also enquired of management, internal audit and those charged with governance, about their own identification and assessment of the risks of irregularities.
+We obtained an understanding of the legal and regulatory frameworks that the company operates in, and identified the key laws and regulations that:

 - had a direct effect on the determination of material amounts and disclosures in the SFCR.
-These included Solvency II as implemented in the UK, pensions legislation, tax legislation; and - do not have a direct effect on the SFCR but compliance with which may be fundamental to the Company's ability to operate or to avoid a material penalty.
-These included Companies Act 2006 and related Company Law, the Prudential Regulatory Authority and Financial Conduct Authority regulations, the group companies operating licence environmental regulations.
+These included Solvency II as implemented in the UK, pension, and tax legislation; and - do not have a direct effect on the SFCR but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty.
+These included Companies Act 2006 and related Company Law, the Prudential Regulatory Authority (PRA) and Financial Conduct Authority (FCA) regulations.

-We discussed among the audit engagement team including relevant internal specialists such as tax, actuarial, valuations, pensions, IT, and industry specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the SFCR.
+We discussed among the audit engagement team including relevant internal specialists such as actuarial, fraud, tax, analytics, financial instruments, pensions, regulatory, property valuations, ESG and IT specialists regarding the opportunities and incentives that may exist within the organisation for fraud and how and where fraud might occur in the financial statements and SFCR.

-As a result of performing the above, we identified the greatest potential for fraud in the following areas, and our specific procedures performed to address them are described below:

-Appropriateness of base mortality and mortality improvements assumptions used to value the life insurance liabilities
+As a result of performing the above, we identified the greatest potential for fraud in the following areas, and our specific procedures performed to address them are described below: Appropriateness of base mortality and mortality improvements assumptions used to value the life insurance liabilities.

-- We evaluated the in-year experience study relating to base annuitant mortality experience across the material annuity products; - We challenged key judgements made around adopted annuitant mortality improvement assumptions by referring to the latest available CMI 2020 mortality improvements model and considered the appropriates of fit to the underlying book; - We assessed whether any adjustments made to the latest available industry table CMI 2020 models are appropriately supported by evidence and; - Where appropriate, we have compared the assumptions selected by management to those used by peer annuity companies.
+- We obtained an understanding of the relevant controls around life reserving annuitant mortality methodology and assumptions in place to mitigate the risk of inappropriate assumptions being used in valuing the long-term business provision; - We evaluated the in-year experience study relating to base annuitant mortality experience across the material annuity products; - We challenged key judgements made around adopted annuitant mortality improvement assumptions by referring to the latest available CMI 2022 mortality improvements model and considered the appropriates of fit to the underlying book; - We assessed whether any adjustments made to the latest available industry table CMI 2022 models are appropriately supported by evidence; and - Where appropriate, we compared the assumptions selected by management to those used by peer annuity companies.

-Appropriateness of the assumptions and methodology used for the valuations of the general business claims outstanding latent reserves
+Appropriateness of the assumptions and methodology used for the valuations of the general business claims outstanding latent reserves.